 - Shizuoka, for sumptuous sushi

-International flights to Japan generally disembark in Tokyo or Osaka, and these sprawling cities are great place to start your holiday in the Land of the Rising Sun.
+International flights to Japan generally disembark in Tokyo or Osaka, and these sprawling cities are a great place to start your holiday in the Land of the Rising Sun.
 If you plan on hitting the slopes, look out for onward flights to Sapporo.